Hi and welcome to Teaching on the Run!

 So who am I?

-I am 26 years old and reside in Michigan.
-The cliff notes version of me would be as follows; brain surgery survivor, double-degree graduate from the University of Michigan-Flint, ex-professional dancer for the Detroit Pistons and all around lover of life.
+I am 27 years old and reside in Michigan.
+The cliff notes version of me would be as follows; brain surgery survivor, double-degree graduate (BA & Masters) from the University of Michigan-Flint and in pursuit of my Doctoral in Organization Leadership at Grand Canyon University, ex-professional dancer for the Detroit Pistons and all around lover of life.
 Thus far I have experienced several twists and turns in my life, much like I am sure many of you have also experienced a time or two or 500, and each experience has helped develop and shape me into the person I am today.
 Where I am currently is not where I thought I would be 5 or 10 years ago, heck even 2 years ago, but I could not be more thankful for my journey, the good, the bad and the ugly, and where it has brought me.

-I recently graduated, and by recent I mean just this April, with my Masters in Secondary Education from the University of Michigan – Flint MAC Program.
-Currently I am a high school ELA teacher at Henry Ford Academy in Dearborn, MI and loving every minute.
+I am a high school ELA teacher at Henry Ford Academy in Dearborn, MI and loving every minute.
 One thing I quickly learned was that as a teacher I am here to provide so much more for my students then just the content that needs to be covered.
 Although days are long, emotional, and stressful they are also uplifting, inspiring and fun and I wouldn’t change them for the world.
 However, when I set out to go back and further my education teaching was not the original plan.
 Many moons ago, aka when I graduated with my undergraduate degree back in 2014, I had my mind focused on eventually going back for my MBA.
 Preparing for this, I worked as a Marketing Director first out of college and later landed a job with the Detroit Pistons in Entertainment Social Media and Marketing (I also was a dancer, but we will get there later).
-While my career path took a change over the last 24 months I am fortunate enough to still be apart of the Pistons organization and just concluded my 6th season.
-A few months ago I had my gallbladder removed (unplanned) and so I am currently in a daily game of Russian roulette as I figure out what I can and cannot eat – a low fat diet is recommended.
-While this can be seemingly frustrating, especially when on the go, I am also learning a lot (and will share as I do)!
+While my career path took a change over the last few years I am fortunate enough to still be apart of the Pistons organization and just concluded my 7th season.

 Let’s get personal.